|

 Your healthy cats will probably sense that something is not right, and may

 start to act differently.
-This is fairly common when the sick cat has been hospitalised and returns home - the other cats may hiss and spit and not
+This is fairly common when the sick cat has been hospitalised and returns home

 accept the sick cat.
 This is usually only because the sick cat smells

-differently, and of the hospital to boot: if you can make all the cats
+differently, and of the hospital to boot.
+If you can make all the cats

 smell alike, perhaps by rubbing each cat with a piece of your clothing or